 One approach to mitigation is through biological carbon sequestration: the process in which carbon dioxide from the atmosphere is taken up by plants and stored as carbon.
 Restoring or improving forests, wetlands, and native prairies not only plays a role in sequestering carbon, but it also improves habitat and directly benefits native plants, fish, and wildlife.
 In many cases, efforts to restore or conserve these ecosystems have cascading effects such as cleaner water, better resilience to wildfire, flooding, and storms, and increased natural habitat space for wildlife and people to enjoy.

-We’re committed to mitigating the effects of
+We’re committed to mitigating the effects of by:

 Developing expertise in biological carbon sequestration — storing greenhouse gases in plants (biomass), while also creating or restoring priority native plants, fish and wildlife habitats — and fostering efforts to sequester carbon on the lands we manage.